Data-intensive Systems and Engineering (DAT535)

-The course provides a basis in programming and design aspects of data-intensive systems.
+The course provides a basis in design and engineering aspects of data-intensive systems.

 Facts